 Every week I run through the best and worst bits of the week on Emmerdale.
 Tell me your faves and fails in the comments!
-Robert’s sad final scenes aired this week as Mandy came clean about her scams.
+Kim incurred the wrath of several villagers over Graham’s funeral and DI Malone arrived and threatened Will.

 It was another week where Kim shone, delivering both campy soap bitch antagonism in the village, as well as showing us her heart.
 Although I always struggled to buy into her bizarre relationship with Graham when he was alive, her grief this week, combined with her guilt about planning to have him killed, felt the most believable she had ever been about her complicated feelings for him.
 It’s this type of balance that was missing in her initial return in 2018 and it finally feels like the show has remembered that beyond the pantomime Kim enjoys, there’s a heart in there, however steely.
 There also continues to be something enjoyable about the way she insults, riles and antagonises various members of the village and does so without giving a f.
 Despite her fall out with Rhona, I’d still like to see them re-find a kinship because a war over who knew Graham more is tedious when he was a character who changed more than the weather.